Driving on Menorca

 While locals seem to constantly try parking in impossible places don't try it yourself - they have the claim that the tourists have taken up all the spaces -which is often true in Summer!

-Our Airport Car Hire guide provides recommendations and will help you avoid any unpleasant rentals experiences.
+Our guide to Airport Car Hire without the stress provides recommendations and will help you avoid any unpleasant rentals experiences.

 You should always have the hire documents with you while driving about including a current driving licence and your photo ID (passport) ( preferably as a photocopy ).
 Drivers normally must be at least 25 years of age and have held a full licence for at least 3 years for insurance to apply.
 Drivers between 21 and 24 can sometimes pay an excess - See individual hire firms policies.